scruffynerf/rotatingdvdcovers/README.md

 <img width="1271" height="674" alt="Sample, very blurry" src="https://github.com/user-attachments/assets/78d0a0dd-50d8-4bbe-b4cd-bc7decc79990" />
 Yes, you need glasses... you might be going blind.
 We know why.

+I've gone down a rabbit hole to handle the Stash related issues, but for those who want to adapt this idea to use on other sites/projects...
+The start of my code here is a good place to begin (not nearly fully features): https://github.com/scruffynerf/rotatingdvdcovers/blob/e7f0d01dce04d3bb0eb761522d2ec26c859d9e9d/3dcovers.js
+I may improve on this base at some point...